Search Ask the Dietitian

 Positions for dietitians in some areas are tight due to the fact that dietitians tend to stay close to home as many have families.
 Before you spend the time educating yourself to become a Registered Dietitian, check with the dietetic association for job openings where you want to live.

 Lastly, you may want to check out beginning salaries for dietitians.
-Every few years, the American Dietetic Association surveys its members regarding years of experience, area of practice and corresponding salary.
-The results of these salary surveys are published in the Journal of the American Dietetic Association and should be available in the library of any college with a dietetics program or medical school.
+Every few years, the Academy of Nutrition and Dietetics surveys its members regarding years of experience, area of practice and corresponding salary.
+The results of these salary surveys are published in the Journal of the Academy of Nutrition and Dietetics and should be available in the library of any college with a dietetics program or medical school.
 The last one was published in 2007.
-Also check salary ranges.
+Also check salary ranges

 If you can answer this question, I would really appreciate it.
-I am 39 years old and have been studying nutrition ADA (American Dietetic Association) approved didactic program for the last two years.
+I am 39 years old and have been studying nutrition AND (Academy of Nutrition and Dietetics) approved didactic program for the last two years.
 With the amount of competition there is in the RD (registered dietitian) program, in your opinion, am I too old?